frconor-ebook/meditations/_posts/2025-04-17-easter-faith.md

 We win souls with that peace.
 "Sowers of peace and joy" (Josemaría Escrivá, *Furrow*, Point 59), because that\'s what Christ did.

-That\'s our role, everywhere, to see how I can bring a little bit of peace and joy to this particular situation, workplace, get-together, or gathering of people.
+That\'s our role, everywhere, to see how I can bring a little bit of peace and joy to this particular situation, or workplace, or get-together, or gathering of people.

 "When he had said this, he showed them his hands and his side" (John 20:20a).

 Immediately, Our Lord begins to speak to them about the Crucifixion.
-He shows them that it is truly Him that has risen. *Resurrexit sicut dixit--*He has risen as He promised.
+He shows them that it is truly Him that has risen. *Resurrexit sicut dixit--*He has risen as He promised (*cf*.
+Matt.
+28:6).

 These wounds that He has on His hands and His side---these are His DNA.